teresa-le/teresa-le/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my Github portfolio.
+I'm a data analyst with a particular interest in machine learning and data visualization.
+You can learn more about my professional experience <a href="https://www.linkedin.com/in/teresa-le/">here</a>.
+When I'm not working on side projects (see below), I enjoy learning French, photographing nature & architecture and trying to find the best tasting ice cream/gelato.

 ## Skills
 Programming Languages: SQL, Python (Pandas, Matplotlib, Numpy, Scikit-learn), VBA
 Technologies: Excel, PowerBI, Microsoft SQL Server, Tableau, GitHub, Git, Confluence, JIRA, Visio, HTML/CSS
 Additional skills: Statistical Analysis, Data Modeling, Business Analysis

-When I'm not working on side projects (see below), I enjoy learning French, photographing nature & architecture and trying to find the best tasting ice cream/gelato.